Aseel Al-Hamad: Biography

 Aseel Al-Hamad is a Saudi Arabian interior designer engineer.
 In 2009 she graduated from Prince Sultan University with a degree in interior design engineering, and went on to found IDegree Design, an engineering and design firm.
 Al-Hamad is also a member of the Saudi Council of Engineers.

 Al-Hamad is a noted motorsports advocate; she became the first Saudi Arabian woman to import and own a Ferrari, and is a member of the International Automobile Federation, which appointed her to represent Saudi Arabia at the Women in Motorsport Commission.
-In December 2017 she was appointed as a board member of the Saudi Arabian Motor Federation (SAMF) as the first women board member.
+In December 2017 she was appointed as a board member of the Saudi Arabian Motor Federation (SAMF) as the first female board member.

 In the wake of Saudi Arabia's lifting of a ban on women driving on 24 June 2018, Al-Hamad performed a celebratory lap in a Lotus Renault E20 prior to the opening of the 2018 French Grand Prix.
 This celebration received considerable attention in the media.

 Prior to the 2022 Saudi Arabian Grand Prix, Al-Hamad and W Series driver Abbi Pulling became the first women to drive a Formula 1 car in Saudi Arabia.